 Chipotle peppers alone provide a nice earthy smokiness, but if you want a little more smoke (without the heat), try a dash of liquid smoke in the recipe.
 You can also increase the heat without the smoke by adding in some crushed red pepper.
+Careful with the amount you add – start with a small amount (like half a teaspoon) and ramp up.
+Crushed red pepper can add a surprising amount of heat relatively quickly.

 Smoky Chipotle Potato Salad